ZeroInfinite/HealthVault-Windows8/README.md

 HealthVault-Windows8
 ====================

-HealthVault Library for Windows 8 (Coming Soon!)
+Get the HealthVault Library for Windows 8 from: http://healthvaultwin8.codeplex.com/